 Switzerland remains in a price league of its own – with Swiss living costs 61% higher than EU averages – driving a continual flow of thrifty shoppers over its borders.
 But is it all about to end?

 Concerned by sky-high prices and impact of cross-border shopping, politicians and consumer groups are demanding action.

-Any Swiss resident who has bought their groceries in neighbouring France, Germany, Austria or Italy is familiar with the whopping price differences compared to Swiss supermarkets, as illustrated in the short video below.
+Any Swiss resident who has bought their groceries in neighboring France, Germany, Austria or Italy is familiar with the whopping price differences compared to Swiss supermarkets, as illustrated in the short video below.

 Eurostat figures confirm these disparities.
 Consumer prices in Switzerland, ranked the most expensive European country overall ahead of Iceland and Norway, are 61% higher than the EU average.

 For the second year in a row, Switzerland is the most expensive in Europe for food and non-alcoholic drinks (73% more than the average for EU countries).
 But it’s also Europe’s price leader for hotels and restaurants (+67%) and clothing (+43%).
 Personal transport (+3%) and consumer electronics (-3%) and furniture (-3%) are closer to the EU average.

 Where are the biggest consumer price differences in Europe?

 Price level index of consumer goods and services in Europe:

 Nipping over the border for bargains is nothing new for high-earning Swiss, and relatively easy – in Geneva, it is a 20-minute bus ride to the nearest French supermarket.
 But in January 2015, when the Swiss franc shot up against the euro following the Swiss National Bank’s decision to scrap its currency cap (CHF 1.20 per euro; now CHF 1.10), it made cross-border shopping that much more attractive.